SpecialistSteak/TaskerCLI/README.md

   2. Unzip and open with the IDE of your choice
   3. Follow these instructions to create the native image for your device: <a href="https://www.javacodegeeks.com/2018/11/picocli-graalvm-fast-command-apps.html">here</a>

-#### New Additions:
-  1. A variety of bugfixes to previous versions
-  2. New support for commands and subcommands
-  3. A more streamlined interface
-  4. An executable jar file
-  5. A complete restructure to better utilize picocli subcommands
-  6. Support for JSON file format for better readability and future changes

 <h2><p align="center"><code>Thanks!
 Enjoy TaskerCLI!</p></code></h2>